A Class of Models for Large Zero-inflated Spatial Data

 \section{A Computationally Efficient Approach for Fitting Two-Part Models}

 In this section, we propose a scalable method (PICAR-Z) for fitting high-dimensional spatial two-part models.
 Our approach builds upon the projection-based intrinsic conditional autoregression (PICAR) framework \citep{lee2021picar}.
-PICAR-Z approximates the latent spatial occurrence $O(\bs)$ and prevalence $P(\bs)$ processes through a basis expansion of the Moran's basis functions.
 We present the general hierarchical modeling framework, practical guidelines for implementation, and a discussion of the computational speedup associated with PICAR-Z.

-Consider the vector of spatial random effects $\bW=(W(\bs_{1}),...,W(\bs_{n}))'$, which can be approximated as a linear combination of spatial basis functions: $\mathbf{W}\approx \mathbf{\Phi}\bdel$ where $\mathbf{\Phi}$ is an $n\times p$ basis function matrix where each column denotes a basis function, $\bdel\in\mathbb{R}^p$ are the re-parameterized spatial random effects (or basis coefficients).
+Consider the vector of spatial random effects $\bW=(W(\bs_{1}),...,W(\bs_{n}))'$, which can be approximated as a linear combination of spatial basis functions: $\mathbf{W}\approx \mathbf{\Phi}\bdel$ where $\mathbf{\Phi}$ is an $n\times p$ basis function matrix where each column denotes a basis function, and $\bdel\in\mathbb{R}^p$ are the re-parameterized spatial random effects (or basis coefficients).
 Moreover, $\bdel\sim \mathcal{N}(0,\Sigma_{\delta})$ where $\Sigma_\delta$ is the $p\times p$ covariance matrix for the coefficients.
-Basis functions can be interpreted as a set of distinct spatial patterns and a weighted sum of these patterns can construct a spatial random field.
-Basis representation has been a popular approach to model spatial data \citep[cf.][]{cressie2008fixed,Banerjee2008Gaussian,hughes2013dimension,Lindgren2011,rue2009approximate,haran2003accelerating,griffith2003spatial,higdon1998process,nychka2015multiresolution}.Basis representations tend to be computationally efficient \citep{cressie2015statistics} as they help bypass large matrix operations and reduce the dimensions of and correlation among the spatial random effects.
+Basis functions can be interpreted as a set of distinct spatial patterns and a weighted sum of these patterns constructs a spatial random field.
+Basis representation has been a popular approach to model spatial data \citep[cf.][]{cressie2008fixed,Banerjee2008Gaussian,hughes2013dimension,Lindgren2011,rue2009approximate,haran2003accelerating,griffith2003spatial,higdon1998process,nychka2015multiresolution}.
+Basis representations tend to be computationally efficient \citep{cressie2015statistics} as they help bypass large matrix operations and reduce the dimensions of and correlation among the spatial random effects.